Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Notations and conventions for supersymmetry

-\subsection{3d $\mcal{N}=2$ Supersymmetry}
+\subsection{3d $\boldsymbol{\mcal{N}=2}$ supersymmetry}

-The supersymmetry algebra has four supercharges which we can denote as $\thdQ_\al, \ov\thdQ_\al$ with $\al$ being a spinor index.
-A generic supercharge is a linear combination of these: \beq \thdQ_{\ep,\ov\ep} := \ep^\al \thdQ_\al + \ov\ep^\al \ov\thdQ_\al\,, \eeq where the coefficients $\ep, \ov\ep$ are two components spinors.
+The supersymmetry algebra has four supercharges which we can denote as $\thdQ_\al$, $ \ov\thdQ_\al$ with $\al$ being a spinor index.
+A generic supercharge is a linear combination of these \beq \thdQ_{\ep,\ov\ep} := \ep^\al \thdQ_\al + \ov\ep^\al \ov\thdQ_\al , \eeq where the coefficients $\ep$, $\ov\ep$ are two components spinors.
 The variation of a field in the theory caused by the supercharge $\thdQ_{\ep,\ov\ep}$ will be denoted $\de_{\ep, \ov\ep}$.

 For a Lie group $G$, the corresponding 3d $\cN=2$ vector multiplet consists of a vector field $A$, two scalars $\si$ and $\sfD$ and two spinors $\la$ and $\ov\la$.
 All these fields are valued in the Lie algebra $\mfr g$ of $G$.
 We adopt the convention that elements of real Lie algebras are hermitian.
-Their supersymmetry variations are: \beq \eeq Given a representation $R$ of $G$ we can add an $R$-valued chiral multiplet containing two scalars $\phi$ and $\sfF$, and a spinor $\psi$.
-We also have the anti-chiral multiplet containing scalars $\ov\phi$, $\ov\sfF$, and spinor $\ov\psi$ valued in the dual representation $R^\vee$.
-These fields transform under supersymmetry as: \beq \eeq Here $\si\cdot$ is the action of $\si$ on whatever follows in the corresponding representation.
+Their supersymmetry variations are

+Given a representation $R$ of $G$ we can add an $R$-valued chiral multiplet containing two scalars~$\phi$ and $\sfF$, and a spinor~$\psi$.
+We also have the anti-chiral multiplet containing scalars $\ov\phi$, $\ov\sfF$, and spinor~$\ov\psi$ valued in the dual representation $R^\vee$.
+These fields transform under supersymmetry as